SoftUni-Internal/interactive-content/EN/02-Components-Deep-Dive/05-Context.md

 When changing the currency, we can change the context itself.

-- `Class.contextType`: we can set which context to be used in our class.
+- `Class.contextType`: we can set which context to be used in our class

-- `Context.Consumer`: A React component that subscribes to context changes.
+- `Context.Consumer`: A React component that subscribes to context changes

 This lets you subscribe to a context within a function component.